 Are you paying too much for your car insurance?
 It may sound like a cliche advertisement, but the data show most Americans are indeed overpaying for car insurance.
-There are a number of ways you can make car insurance more affordable and in this article, we’ll examine how to take advantage of these potential savings.
+There are a number of ways you can make car insurance more affordable.

 Not every insurance provider is going to offer the same rate for the same driver.
-Because there are so many factors that play a role in determining your cost for insurance, including your age, driving record, your state, your usage, and the company profile itself, there’s a high probability you could find extra savings by switching insurance providers.
+Because there are so many factors that play a role in determining your insurance premium, including your age, driving record, state, vehicle usage, and the company profile itself, there’s a high probability that you could find extra savings by switching insurance providers.

-Find a handful of area providers, including local independent agencies, and call them asking for a quote.
-You’ll need to know your driving profile as well as the vehicle identification number (VIN) for the cars you plan to insure to get the most accurate quote.
+Find a handful of regional providers, including local independent agencies, and call them asking for a quote.
+You’ll need to know your driving profile, as well as the vehicle identification number (VIN) for the cars you plan to insure, to get the most accurate quote.

-Car insurance providers offer discounts for safe driving, multiple cars, membership affiliation (AAA for example) and even good grades if you’re a student, just to name a few.
-These discounts routinely go untapped by drivers so make sure to call your agent and ask them about any and all discounts available to you.
-Some might only be accessible after life-changing events such as getting married, buying a house or having a baby.
+Car insurance providers offer discounts for things safe driving, having multiple cars, membership affiliation (AAA, for example), and even good grades if you’re a student, just to name a few.
+These discounts routinely go untapped by drivers, so make sure to call your agent and ask them about any and all discounts available to you.
+Some might only be accessible after life-changing events, such as getting married, buying a house, or having a baby.

 Having good credit will ultimately impact what you pay for car insurance, so maintaining a strong score is a must for maximum savings.
 Simple things like paying your bills on time and in full can go a long way, especially for younger drivers who typically cost the most to insure.
 Establishing solid credit will pave the way to affordable car insurance.

-This is why you should ask your insurance agent what they assess you car’s value to be.
-If your premiums for collision and comprehensive are more than 10 percent of that value, you’re probably overpaying and should consider dropping those in favor of saving money for a newer car.
+This is why you should ask your insurance agent what they believe your car’s value to be.
+If your premiums for collision and comprehensive are more than 10% of that value, you’re probably overpaying and should consider dropping those in favor of saving money for a newer car.

-Your deductible is what you’re required to pay out-of-pocket before insurance kicks in should you file a claim.
-By raising this, you can actually save money on your premium payments.
-This is a great way to save if you’re a safe driver with a nearly accident free driving record.
+Your deductible is what you’re required to pay out-of-pocket before insurance kicks in, should you file a claim.
+By raising this number, you can actually save money on your premium payments.
+This is a great way to save if you’re a safe driver with a nearly accident-free driving record.

 However, understand that by doing this, you will be required to pay more out-of-pocket if you get into an accident.

-These are becoming more popular, especially as technology advances, to accurately bill drivers for their driving behavior and frequency.
-Most usage based car insurance programs use data collected from a car’s onboard diagnostic port to determine how much you drive, how you drive and when you do most of your driving.
-If you travel less than say 12,000 miles a year, have a good driving record, and avoid late-night motoring, chances are you can save a substantial amount of money on your car insurance by opting into these programs.
+It is becoming more popular, especially as technology advances, to accurately bill drivers for their driving behavior and frequency.
+Most usage-based car insurance programs use data collected from a car’s onboard diagnostic port to determine how much you drive, how you drive, and when you do most of your driving.
+If you travel less than, say, 12,000 miles a year, have a good driving record, and avoid late-night motoring, chances are you can save a substantial amount of money on your car insurance by opting in to these programs.